Canviq MCP and AI Agent Integration Guide¶

 |---|---|

-surveys:read | List and view surveys |
+surveys:read | List and view surveys, responses, and triggers |

-surveys:write | Create, update, and delete surveys |
+surveys:write | Create, update, publish, pause, and archive surveys, questions, and triggers |

 Key format¶